-- a.
+- node dissection, and breast irradiation.
+1. Contraindications to BCT - a.
 Contraindications to radiotherapy (ie, prior breast irradiation, ongoing pregnancy) - b.
-Steroid-dependent collagen vascular disease - Tumor-breast ratio that would result in an unacceptable cosmetic result (eg. a large tumor in a small breast) - d.
-Diffuse, malignant microcalcifications on mammography - e.
-Tumor greater than 5 cm in diameter - 2.
+Steroid-dependent collagen vascular disease - Tumor-breast ratio that would result in an unacceptable cosmetic result (eg, a large с. tumor in a small breast) - d.
+Diffuse malignant microcalcifications on mammography Tumor greater than 5 cm in diameter - ρ - 2.
 Lumpectomy technique.
 Incisions should be curvilinear and parallel with the nipple.
 A gross margin of 1 cm should be removed.
 The lumpectomy specimen is given immediately to the pathologist for inking and for an assessment of the gross margins.
 Subcutaneous tissue is closed, and the skin is approximated with a subcuticular suture. - 3.
-Follow-up following BCT consists of a physical examination every 3-4

-- months for the first 3 years, every 6 months for the next 2-3 years, then yearly.
-A SMA18 and CBC are done at each visit and a chest x-ray is done yearly. - 4.
-A posttreatment mammography of the treated side is done 6 months after the completion of radiotherapy, then every 6 months for the first 2 years, followed by annual mammograms.
-Yearly mammography should be performed on the opposite breast. - B. Modified radical mastectomy consists of atotal mastectomy and an axillary node dissection.
-Instaging axillary lymphadenectomy, levels I and II are removed routinely.
+Follow-up following BCT consists of a physical Follow-up following BCT consists of a physical examination every 3-4 months for the first 3 years, every 6 months for the next 2-3 years, then yearly.
+A SMA18 and CBC are done at each visit and a chest x-ray is done yearly.
+A posttreatment mammography of the treated side is done 6 months after the completion of radiatherapy, then avery 6 monthe for the first 2. - radiotherapy, then every 6 months for the first 2 years, followed by annual mammograms.
+Yearly mammography should be performed on the opposite breast. - B. Modified radical mastectomy consists of a total mastectomy and an axillary node dissection.
+In staging axillary lymphadenectomy, levels I and II In are removed routinely.
 Reconstruction of the breast should be offered to all patients undergoing mastectomy.
 Physical examination schedule and blood work are the same as for lumpectomy.
 The chest wall should be examined for of recurrence.
-Mammography of the opposite breast should continue yearly. - III.Locallyadvanced breast cancer (LABC) consists of T3N0 (stage IIB), IIIA, and IIIB breast cancer.
-All LABC patients should undergo staging with CBC, SMA18, bone scan, and CT scan of chest and abdomen. - A NoninflammatoryLABC.
-Multimodality therapy consists of neoadjuvant chemotherapy (ie, given before surgery), modified radical mastectomy, radiotherapy to the chest wall, axilla and supraclavicular nodes, and further chemotherapy. - B. InflammatoryLABC (T4d).
-Inflammatory breast cancer is characterized by erythema of the skin, skin edema, warmth, tenderness, and an underlying tumor mass.
-Treatment requires aggressivemulti-modality therapy. - C. Follow-up.
-Patients should be followed closely because they are at higher risk of local and distant recurrence. - IV.
+Mammography of the opposite breast should continue yearly. - Locally advanced breast cancer (LABC) consists of T3 N0 (stage IIB), IIIA, and IIIB breast cancer.
+All LABC patients should undergo staging with CBC, SMA18, bone scan, and CT scan of chest and III.
+L abdomen. - A. Noninflammatory LABC.
+Multimodality therapy consists of neoadjuvant chemotherapy (ie, given before surgery), modified radical mastectomy, radiotherapy to the chest wall, axilla and supraclavicular nodes, and further chemotherapy.
+B. Inflammatory LABC (T4d).
+Inflammatory breast - cancer is characterized by erythema of the skin, skin edema, warmth, tenderness, and an under-lying tumor mass.
+Treatment requires aggressive multi-modality therapy.
+C. Follow-up.
+Patients should be followed closely - because they are at higher risk of local and distant recurrence. - IV.
 Ductal carcinoma in situ (DCIS) consist of Tis, stage 0 lesions.
 These lesions consists of malignant ductal cells that have not penetrated the basement membrane.
-DCIS is a precursor of invasive ductal cancer. - A Physical examination is usually normal with DCIS.
+DCIS is a precursor of invasive ductal cancer.

+- A. Physical examination is usually normal with DCIS.
 The most common presentation is suspicious microcalcifications on mammography.
-DCIS can cause a nipple discharge or a palpable mass. - B. Surgical therapy - BCT.
-Lumpectomy and adjuvant radiotherapy are an alternative to mastectomy in well-localized DCIS when negative microscopic margins can be obtained - Total mastectomy, including removal of the nipple areolar complex and breast tissue, results in survival rates of 98-99%.
+DCIS can cause a nipple discharge or a palpable mass. - mass.
+B. Surgical therapy 1.
+BCT.
+Lumpectomy and adjuvant radiotherapy are an alternative to mastectomy in well-localized DCIS when negative microscopic margins can be obtained. - 2.
+Total mastectomy, including removal of the nipple areolar complex and breast tissue, results in survival rates of 98-99%.
 An axillary dissection is not done routinely because the chance of nodal involvement is only 1-2%.